-Xbox Series S vs Xbox One S: Smaller Xbox consoles compared
+Xbox Series S vs Xbox One S: How do the smaller Xbox consoles compare?

 The One S All-Digital Edition, meanwhile, can be found even more cheaply at times, but starting from £200 or $200.

-For a good while these have looked like solid prices to get you into console gaming, but the newly-confirmed launch price for the Xbox Series S makes them look like bad investments now.
-It'll launch for £250 or $299, immediately blowing the One S out of the water.
+For a good while these have looked like solid prices to get you into console gaming, but the launch price for the Xbox Series S makes them look like bad investments now.
+It's available for £250 or $299, immediately blowing the One S out of the water.

 Xbox Series S vs Xbox One S: Conclusion